cotodevel/toolchaingenericds-zlib-example/README.md

 Project Specific description:

-Press L to compress a string, decompress, and the output buffer should be a readable message.
+Button (L): Test ZLIB component.
+Compress a string, decompress, and the output buffer should be a readable message.
-Press B to clean the screen.
+Button (Select): This menu.

 Coto